E. Danielle Roberts, PhD

 What do you attribute your success to?

 I think it's probably a combination of education and training experiences, and really trying to build and maintain relationships with both mentors and colleagues.
 I always enjoyed working and spending time with young children, even before I was a teenager when I started helping in nursery and with younger children's programming at my church.
-As I started my career, I really saw the value in working with young kids and trying to implement as much programming as possible to give them a good start from the very beginning, to give them the best chance at succeeding in school and beyond.
-Every kind of work experience gave me a little more insight and kind of drove me in possibly a slightly different direction in how to really have the most impact on trying to create that positive change in young children's lives.
+As I started my career, I really saw the value in working with young kids and trying to implement as much programming as possible to give them a good start from the very beginning.
+It's my goal to give young children the best chance at succeeding in school and beyond.
+Every work experience gave me a little more insight and drove me in a slightly different direction in how to have the most impact on creating that positive change in young children's lives.

 What’s the best career advice you’ve ever received?

 I would say that your career path is likely not going to be a straight trajectory.
-You know, there can be bumps and turns along the way, but to just trust that everything will work out in the end, and, you know, in hindsight, you'll understand how those twists and turns help you get to a later goal in your career.
+There can be bumps and turns along the way, but just trust that everything will work out in the end.
+In hindsight, you'll understand how those twists and turns helped you get to a later goal in your career.

 What values are most important to you in your work and personal life?